CZ-NIC/knot/src/knot/modules/cookies/cookies.rst

 Use this option to set the Server Secret manually.
 If this option is used, the Server Secret remains the same until changed manually and the :ref:`mod-cookies_secret-lifetime` option is ignored.
-The size of the Server Secret currently MUST BE 128 bits, or 32 hexadecimal characters.
+The size of the Server Secret currently MUST BE 16 bytes, or 32 hexadecimal characters.

+*Default:* not set